-The park is home to the highest peak of the American continent, the Mt.
+The park is home to the highest peak of the American continent, Mt.
 Denali – previously known as Mt.
 McKinley – with 20,310 feet and is one of the most awe-inspiring sights in Alaska.

 Also, here you can find a vast and stunning wilderness of other massive peaks, many glacial rivers, and miles of amazing hiking trails to explore.
-Denali is also a popular place for animal lovers and outdoor photographers, with lots of wildlife opportunities viewing such as moose, grizzly bears, Dall sheep, wolves, caribous, and many other species.
+Denali is also a popular place for animal lovers and outdoor photographers, with lots of wildlife opportunities for viewing, such as moose, grizzly bears, Dall sheep, wolves, caribous, and many other species.

-Private vehicles are only allowed within 15-miles of the park, so the best way to explore Denali National Park is by bus.
+Private vehicles are only allowed within 15 miles of the park, so the best way to explore Denali National Park is by bus.
 You can go on narrated and non-narrated transit buses and explore the 92-mile Park Road that leads into the park’s heart.
 There are also Jeep tours that take well into the park.